 Well-preserved Ottoman and British colonial architecture from centuries of maritime trade

-What is the best time of year to visit attractions in Somalia?
+When is the best season to visit attractions in Somalia?

 October to March (dry season) is best.
 December to February is the optimal window with coolest temperatures and lowest humidity.